 Amanda attended the Faber Academy writing a novel course run by Richard Skinner in 2011.
 A pivotal experience for her which she would recommend to any aspiring novelist.
 Her first book Obsession was published with Avon HarperCollins in 2017.
 She now writes full-time from home, living in Wales and London, with her husband Richard, golden retriever, Siberian kitchen and grouchy old black-and-white cat.
 Her two sons, following their father’s footsteps are both lawyers, and have now fled the nest.

-Amanda loves her hectic social London life, the peace and beauty of her time spent in the Black Mountains, and has a passion for sailing.
-Amanda has just bought a boat.
+Amanda loves her London social life, the peace and beauty of her home in the Brecon Beacons, and sailing on her yacht, Heartbeat.